loksland/manowargame.com/_posts/2015-01-23-satisfying-puzzle-level-design.md

 The user is required to go back to the beginning and analyse some of the choices and assumptions they made along the way.
-They experiment and feel out different branches of consequence - each choice seems to have unexpected repercussions that are hopefully unexpected.
+They experiment and feel out different branches of consequence - each choice seems to have repercussions that are hopefully unexpected.

 **A narrative appears**
 The user must experiment over and over, slowly unraveling the puzzle to reach a solution.